menandmice/micetro_docs/guides/user-manual/console_health_bar.rst

 Overview
 --------

-The Men & Mice Health Monitoring provides the administrator with valuable information he needs to maintain his systems and services.
-First, a good overview of the general health of the Men & Mice Suite and related services.
+The Men&Mice Health Monitoring provides the administrator with valuable information he needs to maintain his systems and services.
+First, a good overview of the general health of the Men&Mice Suite and related services.
 More importantly, it will give the administrator an indication if there is a problem that needs to be acted on and corrected, for example if there is a slave zone that is expiring or if there is a zone that has not been loaded on a server due to an error.
 Both cases can cause outages for users and therefore be a serious impact for the business.

 Categories
 ----------

 The health status is displayed to the user from the health bar which is positioned at the bottom of the management console window.
 The status indicators are split into five categories

-* Men & Mice Suite
+* Men&Mice Suite

 * DNS